Hemasagar-T-G/Banking-System/README.md

 # Banking-System
- A web application project to demonstrate "Banking-Syatem" using PHP, MYSQL, HTML, CSS and JS
+ A web application project to demonstrate "Banking-Syatem" using PHP, MYSQL, HTML, CSS and JS.